Don't let a data breach ruin your business. Instead, protect yourself with cyber insurance.

-Cyber Insurance helps cover your business's liability for a data breach that includes sensitive client information.
-This could include Social Security numbers, credit card numbers, account numbers, driver’s license numbers, and even medical records.
+Cyber Insurance covers your business's liability for a data breach that includes sensitive client information such as Social Security numbers, credit card numbers, or medical records.

 What Does Cyber Insurance Cover?

-- Restoring the personal identities of affected clients
+- Legal fees and expenses, as well as: Restoring the personal identities of affected clients

 - Notifying clients about a data breach